killoblanco/TemplateManagerBundle/README.md

 ## Instalation

-To install it just add the followin line into your AppKernel file
+To install it just add the followin line into your AppKernel file and run composer update

 ```PHP
 # app/AppKernel.php